 Over the next five years, billions of dollars will be invested in light rail, schools, universities, a museum, sports stadium, roads and new public spaces in the Parramatta CBD, turning Parramatta CBD into a true metropolitan centre.
-The future residents of Camellia-Rosehill Precinct will have access to these amenities, however, they will had pressure to carrying capacity of these amenities.
+The future residents of Camellia-Rosehill Precinct will have access to these amenities, however, they will add additional pressure to the carrying capacity of these amenities.